 We are in the early stages of a highly transactional grid.
 As communication protocols standardize, we will see increased two-way energy and information flow, members buying and selling energy, solar + batteries increasing local energy resilience, a reliable fiber and wireless internet.
-OPALCO will increasingly serve as a balancing authority for members as they buy and sell energy from each other, with BPA backfilling when energy demand exceeds local generation capacity.
+OPALCO will increasingly serve as a balancing exchange for members as they buy and sell energy from each other, with BPA serving as a vital source of firm energy when local energy demand exceeds local generation capacity.